amazzalel-habib/form-go/README.md

 We welcome contributions from the community.
 If you find a bug or have an idea for an improvement, please open an issue or create a pull request.

+## TODO List

+- Use go-release and github action for auto-releasing the package.
+- Add support for embeded structs.

 ## License

 FormGo is licensed under the MIT License.